Skip to main content Skip to navigation

 Profile

 Chase Johnson is a PhD Candidate and Associate Tutor at the University of Warwick.
 He has an MA in European and Eurasian studies from Johns Hopkins School of Advanced International Studies (SAIS), and a BA in History and Political Science from Boise State University.
 He is also an alumnus of the United States Peace Corps where he was a Youth Development Volunteer in the Republic of Georgia.
-He is in the first year of his PhD project.
 Chase's research interests include intelligence studies, emerging technology, artificial intelligence, and national security.
-However, he still actively comments on Russia, Ukraine and the South Caucasus.
+However, he still actively comments on Russia, Ukraine, and the South Caucasus.

-Chase also works for the Cambridge Security Initiative and is a Board Member at Boise State University's Frank Church Institute.
+Chase also worked for the Cambridge Security Initiative and is a Board Member at Boise State University's Frank Church Institute.

 Thesis